1. Koes Bersaudara

 April 10, 1993, Jakarta

 In March 1993, Indonesian metal heads were thrilled by the announcement that promoter Setiawan Djodi was bringing Metallica to Jakarta for a concert at Lebak Bulus Stadium.
-A general admission ticket cost Rp75,000 – then equivalent to US$36.
+A general admission ticket officially cost Rp35,000 – then equivalent to US$17.
 The minimum wage at the time was only Rp23,930 a month, so most diehard fans couldn’t afford a ticket.
 Another problem: the venue held only 12,500 people, but about 20,000 tickets were sold.
 As the concert got underway on a Saturday afternoon, the audience heard gunshots and saw smoke rising outside the stadium.
 Legitimate ticket holders and people without tickets had started rioting when they could not enter.
 Several shops and vehicles were set alight.
 Djodi received a severe bollocking from president Suharto’s defence minister Benny Moerdani, and spent about US$2 million covering the damages bill.
 The old stadium was demolished in 2013 to make way for Jakarta’s long-awaited MRT project.

 Why?
 Fans crushed to death